Tax · Australia

 Capital gain = Sale price − Cost base

-CGT Is Usually Part of Income Tax
+CGT Is Part of Your Income Tax

 Estimate the gain and tax on an asset sale.